joaks1/PyMsBayes/doc/source/tutorials/background.rst

 :math:`\divModel{5} = 123`), as shown in the divergence_model_123_ figure.
 This is the most general model of divergence, and has no co-divergence among taxa.
+Biogeographically, we can think of each free divergence-time parameter as a "divergence event" during which one or more pairs of populations can diverge.

 .. _divergence_model_123:
 .. figure:: /_static/div-model-cartoon-123.png